-Klapperich inventing technology that could change future of primary care
+ENG prof inventing technology that could change the future of primary care

 Catherine Klapperich moves fast, talks fast, and has at least 15 different ideas rolling through her head at the same time.
 How, for instance, can she keep her postdocs on track, guide 134 undergrads through their senior project, and meanwhile invent new technology that may change medicine as we know it?
 She arrived a few minutes late for an interview, preoccupied with a more immediate concern: she had accidentally spilled water on her iPhone.
 She ran down to her lab to stick it into the vacuum oven, hoping that would dry it out.
 Then she ran back to her office and sat down to talk.

 Klapperich holds three associate professorships at BU, in the College of Engineering biomedical engineering and mechanical engineering departments and in the Division of Materials Science and Engineering.
 She also directs the Center for Future Technologies in Cancer Care.
 Her lab creates point-of-care diagnostics—tools, like a pregnancy test stick, that doctors and consumers can use to immediately test such conditions as high cholesterol or diagnose illnesses like strep throat.
 One critical need in the developing world is a rapid test for HIV viral load—the amount of HIV in a patient’s blood.
 The number helps doctors monitor the disease, decide when to start treatment, and determine if HIV medications are working.

 BU Today recently spoke to Klapperich about her work.

 BU Today: A lot of your work focuses on public health issues.
 Where does that interest come from?